Chapter 3 - Olfaction and Vision

 Vision and olfaction are two of the special senses.
 While patients usually easily recognize loss of vision, loss of olfaction may not be recognized without testing.

 Unilateral depression or loss of olfaction (anosmia) is most commonly due to obstruction of the nasal passages.
-When it is due to damage to neural structures, it must affect the olfactory pathway at or rostral to the olfactory trigone (Fig. 3-1).
+When it is due to damage to neural structures, it must affect the olfactory pathway at or rostral to the olfactory trigone (Figure 3-1).
 Therefore, dysfunction must be in the olfactory tract, bulbs, nerve filaments, or olfactory mucosa in the roof of the nasal passage.

 The olfactory pathway divides immediately anterior to the anterior perforated substance to travel via (1) the lateral olfactory stria to the primary olfactory cortex (prepiriform-piriform) in the ipsilateral mesial part of the temporal lobe, (2) the anterior limb or stria that dives into the anterior perforated substance to join the anterior commissure, which carries it to the contralateral olfactory cortex, and (3) the medial olfactory stria, which travels medially from the trigone to distribute to limbic cortex in the septal, subcallosal, and parasagittal frontal regions.